obsidian-tasks-group/obsidian-tasks/docs/Introduction.md

     Move the older ones down to the top of the comment block below...
 -->

-- X.Y.Z:
+- 6.0.0:
   - Add [[Custom Sorting|custom sorting]].
   - Document the [[Sorting#Default sort order|default sort order]].
   - **Warning**: This release contains some **bug-fixes** to **sorting** and to treatment of **invalid dates**.
-    - The changes are detailed in [[breaking changes#Tasks X.Y.Z (19 January 2024)|breaking changes]], even though they are all improvements to the previous behaviour.
+    - The changes are detailed in [[breaking changes#Tasks 6.0.0 (19 January 2024)|breaking changes]], even though they are all improvements to the previous behaviour.
     - You may need to update any CSS snippets for the Edit or Postpone buttons: see [[How to style buttons]].
 - 5.6.0:
   - The [[Postponing|postpone]] menu now offers `today` and `tomorrow`.